DvorakDwarf/firefly-automaton/README.md

 # Firefly syncronization
 ![full_length](https://github.com/DvorakDwarf/firefly-automaton/assets/96934612/1a707f5a-c814-4863-9240-0f71ef2695d1)

 A cellular automaton simulation of the way fireflies sync their flashes together in the wild.
 Firefly model inspired by [this Wired article](https://www.wired.com/story/a-new-explanation-for-how-fireflies-flash-in-sync/).
 I just thought it would look neat and in my humble opinion I was right.
 It looks kind of life a screensaver, maybe it would work on wallpaper engine.
-The project is entirely written in Rust.
+The project is entirely written in Rust (my beloved).

 ## Installation
 You need Rust installed and I believe that's it